 Outside of the frequency of our chord changes, we can adopt a simple language to describe the chords themselves.
 To do this we need a little bit of theory, or some good ears.
 Preferably both.

 When I work with beginning songwriters, we spend a fair bit of time learning to trust our instincts.
 Many people can hear the difference between a major and a minor chord without any instruction at all.
 Major chords have a bright, happy sound, while minor chords emit a darker, unsettled, or sad feeling.
-What tends to shoot holes in the beginning songwriter’s confidence is when a fourth tone is added to the triad—such as a major 7th or a dominant 7th.
+Adding a fourth tone to a triad—such as a major 7th or a dominant 7th—tends to shoot holes in the beginning songwriter’s confidence.
 Again, don’t get flustered.
 Feel the spirit of the chord.
 Does it feel calm, light, dreamy?
 Or bold, edgy, and coarse?

 Once you trust your feelings, you can liven up your basic chord progressions with a technique based on your ability to hear the difference between major and minor chords.